Fundamental classes in motivic homotopy theory: Main results and applications

 \begin{ex} In the case where $S=\spec{k}$ is the spectrum of a field and $\E = \HM\ZZ$ (Example~\ref{ex:HZ}), the construction of Paragraph~\ref{num:specialization 1} generalizes Fulton's construction in \cite[Sect.~10.1]{Ful} to higher Chow groups. \end{ex}

-\begin{ex} Suppose that $k$ is a perfect field and take now $\E$ to be the Milnor-Witt spectrum (Example~\ref{ex:MW cohomology}).
+\begin{ex} Suppose that $S=\spec{k}$ is the spectrum of a perfect field and take now $\E$ to be the Milnor--Witt spectrum (Example~\ref{ex:MW cohomology}).
 In this case the construction of Paragraph~\ref{num:specialization 1} gives a refinement of Example~\ref{ex:specialization 1 HZ} with ``coefficients in quadratic forms''.
-In particular, we can specialize Chow--Witt cycles: if $X$ smooth and connected of dimension $d$, then given any Chow-Witt cycle $\alpha \in \wCH_d(X)$ we get specializations $\alpha_s \in \wCH_0\big(X_s, p_s^*\det(-N_SX)\big)$.
+In particular, we can specialize Chow--Witt cycles: let $X$ be a smooth and connected scheme over $k$ of dimension $d$ and let $p:Y\to X$ be an s-morphism.
+Then $Y$ can be considered as a family of $k$-schemes parametrized by $X$, and given any Chow--Witt cycle $\alpha \in \wCH_d(Y)$ we get specializations $\alpha_s \in \wCH_0\big(Y_s, p_s^*\det(-N_SX)\big)$.

 Beware however that the theory is more complicated than the case of usual Chow groups.
 For instance, assume that the morphism $p : Y \to X$ is proper.
-Then each $p_s : X_s \to S$ is proper and we may consider the \emph{degree} of $\alpha_s$ in the Grothendieck-Witt group, i.e.:
+Then each $p_s : Y_s \to S$ is proper and we may consider the \emph{degree} of $\alpha_s$ in the (twisted) Grothendieck--Witt group, i.e.: